Sultan-Lodhi/Kraftshala-Portal/kraftshalaPortal/README.md

 2. Run the sql queries in your Mysql database.
 Mysql queries are written in file "sql_queries_to_run" under folder "Sql Queries".
 This will create your table with some data.
 3. You should have a server installed in your system to run php file.
 I have used apache server.
+4. To download the assignments files fron the front a new page will open.
+Just add one leading slash and you will be able to see the files.
+   (Best way to upload file is uploading to aws but for that you need aws account.
+So i have just saved the uploaded file to root directory but in href tag it removes the leading slash.)
-4. That's it.
+5. That's it.
 Enjoy the code.
 _________________________________________________________________________________

 Technologies used in this project :